pagkly/Zed/Investopedia4/Pareto Principle Definition.md

 ### Important

-Advisory practices that have adopted the Pareto Principle have seen improvement in time management, productivity, and overall client satisfaction.
+Advisory practices that have adopted the Pareto Principle have seen improvement in time management, [[Productivity|productivity]], and overall client satisfaction.

 The Pareto Principle seems simple but is hard to implement for the typical [[financial advisor]](https://www.investopedia.com/terms/f/financial-advisor.asp).
 The principle suggests that since 20 clients are paying 80 percent of the total fees, they should receive at least 80% of the customer service.
 Advisors should, therefore, spend most of their time cultivating the relationships of their top 20 clients.